 Rokiatou Khafif Soumare

-Assistant Professor and Chair, French Studies
+Assistant Professor, French Studies

-Prof. Soumaré’s scholarship and teaching focus on Francophone Literature and Culture, French and Francophone Cinema, as well as 20th- and 21st-century French literature and culture.
+Prof. Soumaré’s scholarship and teaching focus is on Francophone Literature and Culture, French and Francophone Cinema, as well as 20th- and 21st-century French literature and culture.

 Dr. Rokiatou Soumaré completed her doctorate in Francophone Literature at the University of Oklahoma in December 2016.
 At OU, she won the 2016 Ph.D.
 Dissertation Award for the Humanities and Fine Arts for her dissertation untitled: De Senghor à Mabanckou: parricide, rhizome et éthique de l’identité.
 She was also awarded five times the Provost’s Certificate of Distinction in Teaching for Outstanding Graduate Assistant.
 In addition to her literary degree, Dr. Soumaré holds a Master in Tourism and Hospitality Management and a Bachelor in City Planning from the University of Perpignan Via Domitia in France.